Tracing NIR's Trajectory for Bioprocess Monitoring

 PhM: In your view, are manufacturers getting more sophisticated in, say, titer prediction or end-point determination of fermentation processes?
 What’s allowing them to do so?

-R.B.: Sartorius Stedim Biotech is a leading provider of cutting-edge equipment in the field of fermentation and cell cultivation supporting the biopharmaceutical industry.
-For a long time, Sartorius has offered a large variety of online sensors for both stainless steel and single-use bioreactors, including not only NIR but also micro wave resonance, off-gas sensors, glucose-lactate analysers, refractometry and many more.
+RB: For years, Sartorius has offered a large variety of online sensors for both stainless steel and single-use bioreactors, including NIR but also microwave resonance, off-gas sensors, glucose-lactate analysers, refractometry and other technologies.

-Despite this broad sensor portfolio, for Sartorius, PAT is not only the implementation of a sensor.
-Our PAT unit is involved in numerous in-house projects that are part of an internal global PAT program initiated several years ago.
-We use PAT very successfully to optimize our own manufacturing processes as well as helping our customers to implement suitable PAT solutions.
+Despite this broad portfolio, for Sartorius, PAT does not just mean implementing a sensor.
+Our PAT unit is involved in numerous in-house projects that are part of an internal global PAT program initiated many years ago.
+We use PAT to optimize our own manufacturing processes and also help our customers implement suitable PAT solutions.

 As a total solution provider, Sartorius offers the whole range of PAT tools.
-This includes PAT consulting starting with risk analysis and the identification of critical process parameters.
-Therefore, we implemented Umetric DoE tool MODDE in our own SCADA software, the multi-fermentation control software (MFCS), in order to run designed experiments in several bioreactors in parallel.
+This includes PAT consulting starting with risk analysis and identifying critical process parameters.
+Thus, we implemented Umetric DoE tool MODDE in our own SCADA software, the multi-fermentation control software (MFCS), in order to run designed experiments in several bioreactors in parallel.
 We also support our customers if requested in terms of MVDA and process integration.
 Here we accompany or perform the generation of robust calibration models based on one or more sensors.
-In terms of MVDA we are very happy to cooperate closely with Umetrics leading in multivariate software tools.
+In terms of MVDA, we cooperate closely with Umetrics leading in multivariate software tools.

-PhM: Also, can you share a bit about your group's work with TCI Hannover?
+PhM: Can you share a bit about your group’s work with TCI Hannover?

-R.B.: We understand that not all players in the pharmaceutical industry want to evaluate a new sensor technology from scratch.
-Therefore, we are very happy to have a strong partner in academia like the group of Prof. Thomas Scheper.
-This cooperation allows us to provide our customers an overview of the new NIR adaptor, based on sound data and knowledge.
+RB: We understand that not all players in the pharmaceutical industry want to evaluate a new sensor technology from scratch.
+Therefore, we are happy to have a strong partner in academia like the group of Prof. Thomas Scheper.
+This cooperation allows us to provide our customers an overview of the new NIR adaptor.
 The results of the Ingold port evaluation will be published in peer-reviewed journals.
-With this first step in sensor evaluation we can now focus on process specific topics at the customer site.
+With this first step in sensor evaluation, we can now focus on process specific topics at the customer site.